 30. Namibia, $45/day

 The most important thing is to choose to camp instead of staying in a lodge.
-The luxury lodges cost about $50 – $200 per night, but you can camp at their campsites for about $8 – $10 per night.
-Camping at the government campsites will set you back about $15 – $18 per night.
+The luxury lodges cost about $50–200 per night, but you can camp at their sites for about $8–10 per night; government campsites will set you back about $15–18 per night.
 As for transportation, ideally you would want to rent a 4×4 and share it with a few people to split the cost.
 If your accommodation comes with a communal kitchen, make full use of it as cooking your own meals will definitely save you money.
 Entrance fees are generally cheap!

 - SIM card with data: $16 for 1.5GB with a 60-day validity